bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 What I mean by that is we don't rely on anything like Tor to provide anonymity.
 So in this example here now, look at the left-hand side.
 Alice and Dave could be malicious and this means for anonymity that the anonymity set remains the set of honest users.
-So Bob and Carol still have an anonymity among each other, Off course now they only have an anonymity set of two because they can't have anonymity together with the attacker, right?
+So Bob and Carol still have an anonymity among each other, of course now they only have an anonymity set of two because they can't have anonymity together with the attacker, right?
 Just not possible.
 Because exactly, we have those links here.
 So if the attacker controls Alice, then the attacker knows that A' is Alice's address and the attacker controls Dave, then he knows that D' is Dave's address.